CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/botania/entry.md

         page(Collection<LexiconPage>)
         ```

     - `#!groovy LexiconCategory`.
 Sets the Category the Entry is attached to.
 Requires not null.
-(Default `null`).

         ```groovy
         category(String)
         category(LexiconCategory)
         ```

     - `#!groovy boolean`.
 Sets if the Entry always appears at the top of the list in a Category.
+(Default `false`).

         ```groovy
         isPriority()
         ```

     - `#!groovy List<ItemStack>`.
 Sets additional items displayed as if they were crafted by a page within the Entry.
-(Default `null`).

         ```groovy
         extraRecipe(IIngredient)